-- is long enough to allow the members to gain knowledge of the First Nation's financial management system; and - is varied so that not all members of the committee are new members.
+- is long enough to allow the committee members to gain knowledge of the First Nation's financial management system; and - is varied so that not all committee members are new members.
 This allows for continued success of the committee and good planning for future members.